-I mowed my first lawn in 1975 and hated it.
+I mowed my first lawn in 1975, and hated it.
 As a kid, the work struck me as loud, boring and bad for the environment.
 But I’ve developed an appreciation for the look of fresh-cut grass.
 Nowadays I like it a lot.
+Yes, I like to mow grass.

 Max Swisher & Zero-Radius Mowers